 The best Indian restaurants in East London

 London's most recent culinary upstart, East London Indian restaurants have plenty to say.
-Check out a Spitalfields favourite in Gunpowder, JKS Restaurants' Indian drinking den Brigadiers and the ever-present Tayyabs in Whitechapel.
+Check out favourites in JKS Restaurants' Indian drinking den Brigadiers and the ever-present Tayyabs in Whitechapel.

 Brigadiers, City of London